Nursing Program Prerequisites

 Check List Complete?

-To apply to the Union College Nursing Program, your cumulative GPA must be 2.75 or above on a 4.0 scale.
+To apply to the Union College Nursing Program, your cumulative GPA must be 2.75 or above on a 4.0 scale at time of application.

 The following prerequisites must be in progress or completed with a "C" or above before acceptance: